ahmedshabaik/Imageprocessingproject/README.md

 Image Processing project

 -To create a complete project on Face Recognition, we must work on 3 very distinct phases:
-Face Detection and Data Gathering
+1-Face Detection and Data Gathering.
-Train the Recognizer
+2-Train the Recognizer.
-Face Recognition
+3-Face Recognition.

-- And the detected students get their names written on an excel sheet for attendance
+- And the detected students get their names written on an excel sheet for attendance.
 - The code can be run from outside by just pressing on the python file so it’s very easy to deal with.

 - This work is made by :